ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.1.1 =
+* added an indent in front of Mistape caption to separate it from previous content.
+This fixed embedded objects not being processed by WordPress if they were in the end of the post content with Mistape caption enabled.

 = 1.1.0 =
 * added dialog modes: notification, confirmation, confirm and comment (confirmation is default now)
 * added option to override email recipient to post author if post ID is determined